Class 221 testing and operations

 By August 2002 tilting trials were well underway with unit 221101 on the West Coast Main Line (WCML) between Carnforth and Carlisle.

-The line was fitted experimentally with Tilt And Speed Supervision (TASS) balises for test purposes.
-This allowed the train to exceed the normal line speed (Enhanced Permitted Speed) and EPS signs to this effect were erected along the route.
+This part of the WCML was fitted experimentally with Tilt And Speed Supervision (TASS) balises for test purposes.
+This allowed the Super Voyager test train to exceed the normal line speed (Enhanced Permitted Speed) at certain locations and EPS signs to this effect were erected along the route.

 Other tests also took place on the ECML